Grandville, Michigan: Government

 Grandville operates under a council-manager form of government.
 Ken Krombeen, the city manager, is appointed by the city council to act as the executive of the city, overseeing all departments.
 The council is composed of six members and a mayor, all elected at large.
 The Mayor holds a largely ceremonial role, having no veto authority.
 Three members of the council are elected every two years.

-Currently, seven men serve on the city council.
-Carol Pettijohn, the mayor pro-tem, longest serving council member, and only woman on the council, retired in 2019.
-Business manager J.R.
-Vanderwall was appointed to fill her vacancy.
-Business owner Steve Maas currently serves as the mayor of the city, having replaced long time mayor Jim Buck in 2013.

-In 2019, Tim Steenstra, retired Director of Grandville Christian Schools, joined his son, Andy, a sales manager, on the council.
-The two served as the city council's first father-son duo in the history of the city.
-The younger Steenstra did not seek re-election in 2021, and was replaced by former Councilmember Randy Gelderloos, who was re-elected after having lost re-election in 2019.
-Former Senator Carl Levin's constituent liaison Paul Troost, teacher Justin Noordhoek, and registered nurse Josh Meringa form the remainder of the council.